foxlet/bootra1n/README.md

 ## Troubleshooting
 *Error -77:* Remove your passcode before starting the jailbreak, you can set it back once done.
 *Error -78:* Exit checkra1n and double-check you entered `sudo checkra1n`
+*Secure Boot Errors:* You can disable Secure Boot in your BIOS settings.
 *USB Errors:* Try swapping cables and changing from USB 2.0 (black port) to 3.0 (blue port) and vice versa.
 *ACPI Errors:* On the boot menu, select `RAM` mode, then press TAB and add `acpi=off nomodeset` to the prompt.